00:00:02 Tailwind provides powerful utilities for structuring layouts with positioning, display properties, flexbox and grid.

 00:02:44 That was fun.

-00:02:45 But hey, just by putting these three different divs right here, you can play with the flex layout.
+00:02:45 But hey, just by putting these three devs right here, you can play with the flex layout.

 00:02:50 Maybe change it from justify end to justify around, baseline, between, center, and evenly.